bayesian-object-tracking/dbot/README.md

   [M. Wuthrich, P. Pastor, M. Kalakrishnan, J. Bohg, and S. Schaal.
 Probabilistic Object Tracking using a Range Camera IEEE Intl Conf on Intelligent Robots and Systems, 2013]

   http://arxiv.org/abs/1505.00241

+  This tracker can run on a pure CPU system or optionally run on GPU using CUDA 6.5 or later

  * A Parametric Tracker Based on Robust Multi-Sensor Gaussian Filter Tracker